Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 Hercules beetles, one of the more common names for the rhinoceros beetle, are large and look extremely threatening, mainly because of the huge vertically-oriented, horn-like pincers protruding from the frontal portion of the males.
 The horns can grow longer than the body of the beetle.

 Different species of this beetle have different looks.
-While they all have rounded, convex backs, their coloration varies from black to mottled greenish gray and some are shiny, almost metallic.
+While they all have rounded, convex backs, their coloration varies from black to mottled greenish-grey; some are shiny, almost metallic.
 You may even encounter one covered with short, fine hairs, giving it a velveteen appearance.

 The Invasive Coconut Rhinoceros Beetle